godfrey0/resume-1/README.md

 - serthongong@gmail.com | +65 81813136 | t0921234@u.nus.edu |
 -
 ASPIRE
-- Mid-career switch seeker in FinTech connecting the frontend, middleware to backend, automation and development operations.
+- FinTech senior developer in connecting the frontend, middleware, backend and the internet of things through mid-career switch.
 -
+EXPERIENCE
+- Acquainted with Supply chain, Finance, Dotcom, GPS, Skype, Construction, Hardware, Software, Education, Service provider and others related industry.
+-
 SKILLS
 - Fintech concepts and technology.
 Developers toolkit in connecting the Frontend, Middleware to Backend, Automation, API and RPA.
-Development Operations (DevOps) Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain.
+DevOps: Build, Deploy, Monitor, AI, ML, Algo-trading, Blockchain.
 In addition Design, Python, JavaScript, HMTL, CSS, Node.js, Python, Github, Replit, Algorithms, Scrum, agile and others.
 -
 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for the course of study to be granted to the Government by Tel Aviv, Israel with a six-year overseas scholarship bond obligations.
+-
+ACCOLADES
+- Spirit Of Enterprise Awards
+- Singapore Quality Class Awards
+- Workplace Safety and Health Council BizSAFE Level 3
+- Letter of Commendation FairPrice Office 1
+- Letter of Commendation NTUC Club Pasir Ris
+- Letter of Commendation DHL Supply Chain (Malaysia)
+- Letter of Commendation AIG South East Asia (Singapore)
+- SAF Overseas Course of Study Scholarhip (6-years bond)
+- SAF Good Service Medal
 -
 MOTTO
 - Theologian Bernard L. Ramm shared that life begins at 72!
 -